 - Use social media tools to help you schedule your posts at the best times.

 - Check out Blog2Social for tailoring and scheduling your posts with a pre-configured Best Time Manager to automatically share them at the best times for each network.

 7. Tailor your social media posts for each network

 Each social network offers different options for promoting your content.
 Not only the number of characters allowed differs and image sizes vary.
 The communities react differently to post formats.
 Each network is used for different purposes and at different times.

 In some networks, you can join current discussions by adding popular hashtags.
 Hashtags also turn your posts into searchable content.
 Or, you can add @ handles to reach out to specific users.
 Or, you can add emojis to personalize your posts with emotions.
 Hashtags work fine for Twitter and Instagram, but they perform less on Facebook and LinkedIn.
 You may also need to address your LinkedIn business contacts in a different way than your Facebook friends.

 To effectively cross-promote your blog post, don’t just cross-post the same message on every social network.
 Tailor the message for your posts to fit each social media platform and audience.

 How to cross-promote your content with perfect social media posts

-- Share your post on Twitter, Facebook, Google+, and LinkedIn.
+- Share your post on Twitter, Facebook, and LinkedIn.

-- If you have business pages on Facebook, LinkedIn, and Google+, share your posts to your pages as well but at different times and days.
+- If you have business pages on Facebook, LinkedIn, share your posts to your pages as well but at different times and days.

-- Also, share your blog post to relevant groups and communities on Facebook, LinkedIn, and Google+, but share them on different days and times and use different messages tailored to each group.
+- Also, share your blog post to relevant groups and communities on Facebook and LinkedIn, but share them on different days and times and use different messages tailored to each group.

 - Schedule your post multiple times with different comment texts, images, hashtags and handels on Twitter.